intel/terraform-intel-aws-vm/examples/amazon-linux-ec2-capacity-reservation-default-vpc/README.md

 ## Terraform Intel AWS VM - Linux VM with Capacity Reservation in Default VPC

 This example provisions a capacity reservation in AWS availability zone us-east-1d.
-This capacity reservation is used for instance type m7i.large for Linux/UNIX in this availability zone.
+This capacity reservation is used for instance type m8i.large for Linux/UNIX in this availability zone.
 Instance eligibility for this capacity reservation will be targetted.

-Following the capacity reservation, it provisions an EC2 Instance on a 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) on Linux OS in the default vpc using the targetted capacity reservation created in the above step.
+Following the capacity reservation, it provisions an EC2 Instance on a 6th Generation Intel® Xeon® Scalable Processor (Granite Rapids) on Linux OS in the default vpc using the targetted capacity reservation created in the above step.
 It creates the EC2 instance in US-East-1 region.
 The region is provided in variables.tf in this example folder.

 This example also creates an EC2 key pair.
 It associates the public key with the EC2 instance.
 The private key is created in the local system where terraform apply is done.
 It also creates a new scurity group to open up the SSH port 22 to a specific IP CIDR block.